DataBiosphere/terra-cli/CONTRIBUTING.md

 By default, tests run against Broad deployment.
 To run against a different deployment:

 - Create a new file under [Test config](https://github.com/DataBiosphere/terra-cli/tree/main/src/test/resources/testconfigs)
 - Create a new `render-config.sh` which renders config for your deployment.
+Put the configs in a new directory under `rendered`, eg `rendered/<mydeployment>`.
+The name of this directory must match the name of the testConfig in the next step.
 - Run tests with `-PtestConfig=<testconfigfilenamewithout.json>`

 For example, consider the project that external resources are created in.
 The Broad deployment uses a project in Broad